MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 * [Azure Cosmos DB][cosmos-db] provides NoSQL document databases for front-end application services.
 * [Azure SQL DB][sql-db] provides a transactional and relational database for back-end application services.
 * [Azure Cognitive Search][cog-search] indexes Cosmos DB documents, allowing them to be searched via an API.
-* [Azure Blob Storage][storage] stores meta-data and trigger state for Function Apps.
+* [Azure Blob Storage][storage] stores metadata and trigger state for Functions Apps.
 * [Private Endpoints][peps] allow connections to Azure services from private VNets, and allow the public endpoints on these services to be disabled.
 * [Azure private DNS][private-dns] automatically configures and updates the DNS records required by private endpoint services.
 * [Azure Key Vault][akv] securely stores secrets and certificates to be accessed by Azure services.
-* [Azure Monitor][azmon] and [Application Insights][insights] collects service logs and application performance metrics for observability.
+* [Azure Monitor][azmon] and [Application Insights][insights] collect service logs and application performance metrics for observability.

 ### Networking

 Private endpoints are used throughout this architecture to improve security.
 While private endpoints don't directly improve (or reduce) the availability of this solution, they allow important security principals to be applied.
 For more information about security design principals, see [Azure well architected framework - Security pillar][waf-security].

 Network segmentation boundaries are established along public and private lines.
 Azure Front Door, Azure Static Web Apps and Azure App Service are designed to operate on the public internet.
 These services have their public endpoints enabled.
 However, App Service has access restrictions in place to ensure that only traffic allowed by Front Door WAF (Web Application Firewall) is allowed to ingress into the App Service.

 Azure services that don't require access from the public internet have private endpoints enabled and public endpoints disabled.
 The Azure data services Cosmos DB, SQL DB, Azure Cache for Redis, Cognitive Search and Storage all have public endpoints disabled.
 Each private endpoint is deployed into its own subnet.
 Azure service firewalls are used to only allow traffic from other authorized Azure services.
-Private DNS Zones are linked to each private endpoint (via private DNS zone groups and Virtual network links) to ensure that private link DNS records are automatically created and updated.
+Private DNS zones are linked to each private endpoint (via private DNS zone groups and Virtual network links) to ensure that private link DNS records are automatically created and updated.

 > For network and subnet topology details, see the [Azure sample template][azuresample] for this architecture.

 ### Alternatives

-* Either Azure Active Directory (Azure AD) or Azure AD B2C can be used as an IdP (identity provider) in this scenario.
+* Either Azure AD or Azure AD B2C can be used as an IdP (identity provider) in this scenario.
 Azure AD is designed for internal applications and business-to-business (B2B) scenarios, while Azure AD B2C is designed for business-to-consumer (B2C) scenarios.
 * You can choose to use Azure-managed DNS, which we recommend, or your own DNS provider.
 * [Azure Application Gateway][appgw] can be used instead of Azure Front Door when most users are located close to the Azure region that hosts your workload, and content caching isn't required.
 [Azure DDoS Protection Standard][ddos-standard] is recommended for protecting internet-facing Application Gateway services.
 * Azure Static Web Apps provides direct integration with Azure App Service for secure and seamless routing.
 When Static Web Apps is linked to App Service, only requests made from the static web app will resolve, and public access to the App Service will be rejected.
 For more information about Static Web Apps integration with Azure App Service, see [Overview of API support in Azure Static Web Apps][swa-apis].